Tag Archives: photography

 Food Safety

-Recently had a two-day shoot for the American Dietetic Association to illustrate various aspects of food safety.
+Recently had a two-day shoot for the American Dietetic Association (now called Academy of Nutrition and Dietetics) to illustrate various aspects of food safety.
 Models, make-up, food stylist, nice locations–it all added up to a fun and stress-free photo shoot.
 I also learned some important lessons about proper food preparation and storage: don’t store eggs in the egg compartment in the fridge; don‘t turn fried chicken with your fingers; and don’t eat pork sushi.

 Traditional Flavors of Amish Country